Situju Tuju Cruise Raja Ampat

 And on that note: this trip is also very suitable for less experienced divers.
 At no point did we feel that divers with less experience were out of place.
 It’s a fantastic destination for all levels.

-The crew makes everything even easier.
-They help with gear, load it, prepare it — and when you exit the water, they welcome you with food, smiles and fresh water.
-While you dive, they clean and make your room.
-You enjoy; they handle the rest.
+Before getting in the water, the crew makes everything easier.
+They help with the gear, they load it, they prepare it, and when you exit the water they welcome you back with food, smiles and fresh water.
+While you dive, they clean and tidy your cabin.
+You enjoy yourselves; they take care of the rest.
+The diving equipment was brand new (we got to use it for the first time) and worked perfectly.
+Some days we even rinsed it ourselves, just because we had time.

 Our Experience on Situju 7